andyjdavis/MandarinMojo/README.md

 - Tell the player they can press h for high scores

-- user can enter arenas.
-Arenas are marked complete.
+- Arenas are marked complete.

 - improve review arena problem queue. store words sorted for the user by difficulty (wrong answers, time to pick correct).